PennyLaneAI/pennylane/doc/references.rst

 Further reading
 ---------------

-.. todo:: The following references are *not cited* within the documentation.
-Looking through the list, some should probably be cited somewhere.
+.. todo:: The following references are not cited anywhere within the documentation.
+Looking through the list, some should probably be cited somewhere, or deleted.

 For more details and further information on quantum machine learning and quantum computation, please see the following: